4 Parks Arlington Visitors Will Love

 2. Long Bridge Park

-With more than 30 acres of recreation and open space, Long Bridge Park is a new-school, distinctive showplace of environmentally sound redevelopment.
+With more than 30 acres of recreation and open space, Long Bridge Park is a modern, distinctive showplace of environmentally sound redevelopment.
 The park has a central expanse of attractive public green spaces and high-quality outdoor facilities.
-It used to be an EPA SuperFund site, and now it’s entirely transformed — it just shows what can happen with the will and great planning.
+It used to be an EPA SuperFund site, and now it’s entirely transformed — it just shows what can happen with great planning!
 If you look past the fields, which are home to Marymount University soccer and lacrosse along with numerous regional and national tournaments, there is a network of walkways and an overlook at the north end of the park with views of capital monuments.
 It also has the Wave Arbor — a public art feature by nationally recognized artist Doug Hollis – and a three-quarter acre rain garden and planted garden of native shrubs and perennials.
 The park’s raised walkway, or Esplanade, is a great place for train and plane watching and overlooks the Potomac River and Roaches Run Waterfowl Sanctuary.
 And if you have little ones – or it’s a hot day – the play/spray ground is so refreshing.
 Stop by after a day of sightseeing and cool off.

 3. Glencarlyn Park